How to Obtain a Police Report for a Car Wreck in Texas

 What Information Do I Need to Obtain an Accident Report?

-Basic information about the wreck will help you access the report more quickly.
+Basic information about the wreck will help you access your Texas accident report more quickly.
 Details needed include:

 - The name of at least one driver involved in the wreck